Cataracts

 For most people, there is no rush to remove cataracts because they usually don't harm the eyes.
 But cataracts can worsen faster in people with certain conditions.
 These include diabetes, high blood pressure or obesity.

 Waiting to do cataract surgery typically won't affect how well your vision recovers.
-Take time to consider the benefits and risks of cataract surgery with your doctor.
+Take time to consider the benefits and risks of cataract surgery with your healthcare team.

 If you choose not to have cataract surgery now, your eye doctor may recommend periodic follow-up exams to see if your cataracts are getting worse.
 How often you'll see your eye doctor depends on your situation.